sush-il/Spotii/README.md

 **Spotify API**: The Spotify API is utilized to retrieve user-specific data, including playlists, top artists, and top tracks.
 **Chart JS**: A JavaScript library used for data visualization.
 Chart.js is employed to create interactive and visually appealing graphs representing audio features.

-## Contributing
-Contributions to the Spotify Music Analyzer project are welcome.
-If you find any bugs, have suggestions for improvements, or would like to add new features, please submit an issue or create a pull request in the repository.

-When contributing, please follow the existing code style, add tests for new functionality, and ensure that your changes do not break existing features.

-## Acknowledgements
-The Spotify Music Analyzer was developed by Sushil Bhandari for personal learning purposes.
-The application utilizes the Spotify API, which provides the necessary data for playlist, artist, and track information.
-The mood classification algorithm is based on the Random Forest machine learning algorithm and uses pre-collected data from labeled Spotify playlists.
-Please credit and acknowledge the original authors and data sources when reusing or referencing the Spotify Music Analyzer project.

 ##### Issue: Performance optimization for the website